FraunhoferIVV/fastiot/README.md

 ## Developing FastIoT

 Simply check out this project and install the dependencies listed in `requirements.txt`.
+To run all tests and sample services you may also install additional packages listed in `requirements-complete.txt`.

+### Project structure

+A detailed structure for all projects based on FastIoT is listed in the documentation.
+Here just the few most important parts are listed:

+* `src/fastiot`: The core library and base with CLI, message handling, …
+* `src/fastiot_core_services`: Core Services to use directly in any project
+* `src/fastiot_sample_services`: Some examples about how to write services.
+Maybe used as copy and paste template for own services.

+### Release process

+Currently, and subject to change, new commits in the main-branch will rise the version number automatically and count from the last tag set.

+Once the interfaces are proven to be stable, development will take place in specific dev branches and only be merged to main for a new release.